jackwatters45/blog-api/README.md

 ## notes

+- retest all the popular stuff once populate likes
 - change to patch for update?
 - Remove todos
 - how to send better error for unique constraint violation